Early medieval domes: Carolingian Empire

-Charlemagne's Palatine Chapel has a domed octagon design influenced by Byzantine models such as the Basilica of San Vitale in Ravenna, the Church of Sergius and Bacchus in Constantinople, and perhaps the Chrysotriklinos, or "golden reception hall", of the Great Palace of Constantinople.
+Charlemagne's Palatine Chapel was built at his palace at Aachen between 789 and its consecration in 805.
+The architect is thought to be Odo of Metz, although the quality of the ashlar construction has led to speculation about the work of outside masons.
+The building contained the imperial relics and expressed Charlemagne's effort toward renovatio imperii.
+The Palatine Chapel has a domed octagon design influenced by Byzantine models such as the Basilica of San Vitale in Ravenna, the Church of Sergius and Bacchus in Constantinople, and perhaps the Chrysotriklinos, or "golden reception hall", of the Great Palace of Constantinople.
 It has also been proposed that descriptions by returning travelers of the Dome of the Rock in Jerusalem, which was thought to have been the Temple of Solomon, served as the model.
-It was built at Charlemagne's palace at Aachen between 789 and its consecration in 805.
-The architect is thought to be Odo of Metz, although the quality of the ashlar construction has led to speculation about the work of outside masons.
-The octagonal domical vault measures 16.5 meters wide and 38 meters high.
+The dimensions of the octagonal space match that of the 4th-century octagonal Chapel of Saint Aquilino at the Basilica of San Lorenzo in Milan.
+The octagonal domical vault measures 16.5 meters wide (50 Carolingian feet) and 38 meters high.
 It was the largest dome north of the Alps at that time.
-The dimensions of the octagonal space match that of the 4th century octagonal Chapel of Saint Aquilino at the Basilica of San Lorenzo in Milan.
-The later central-plan cemetery church of St. Michael at Fulda was similar to the Aachen chapel, although simpler.
-Copies of the Palatine Chapel in Aachen include an octagonal church in Ottmarsheim, a chapel in Nijmegen, and the Westbau of Essen Minster.
+The chapel served as the burial place for Charlemagne and the coronation site for Holy Roman Emperors and German Kings until 1531.
+It is the best preserved Carolingian building.
+It is also the most imitated, with polygonal plans distinguishing copies of the Palatine Chapel from circular-plan copies of the Church of the Holy Sepulchre.
 The chapel inspired copies into the 14th century and remained a "focal-point of German kingship".
 The dome was rebuilt after a fire in 1656 and the interior decoration dates to around 1900.
 Although the mosaic on the dome is not original, there is evidence that it reproduces the original imagery.

-Octagonal cloister vaults in northern Italy at this time may have been meant to reference the Palatine Chapel in Aachen.
-Examples include the chapel of S. Satiro in Milan from 876 (behind the later church of Santa Maria presso San Satiro), the baptistery at the church of Settimo Vittone (889), and the baptistery of Agliate (c.
-900).
+The Basilica of San Salvatore in Spoleto was built as early as the end of the 6th century.
+Excavations of the foundations suggest that the original square presbytery supported a low central tower and a timber roof.
+The current presbytery has flat triangular pendentives supporting an octagonal dome.
+First mentioned in a document from 815, the current structure has been proposed to date to the late 8th century, under the Carolingian Duchy of Spoleto.

+The central-plan cemetery church of St. Michael at Fulda was similar to the Aachen chapel, although simpler.

+The octagonal crossing of Ferrières Abbey (late 1100s - early 1200s) may be a result of building on the foundations of a 9th-century copy of the chapel at Aachen built under Aldric of Le Mans.

+The original building at the site of the Saint Nikolaus Chapel in Nijmegen may have been early Carolingian, although the current building is a reconstruction from the 11th century.

+The Marienkirche in Würzburg was believed to be a Carolingian building.